google.com, pub-6983070578797176, DIRECT, f08c47fec0942fa0

 • Purse organizer inserts (or make one)

-Step 2: Mend any lining rips Now is the time to mend any rips in the lining of your bag.
+Step 2: Mend any lining rips: Now is the time to mend any rips in the lining of your bag.
 You can hand sew any tears or use a good quality fabric glue.
+If it's too far gone, get rid of the purse.

-Step 4: Sort the contents If you carry around a lot of receipts, coupons, grocery lists, notes, etc. Sort them into individual piles.
+Step 4: Sort the contents: If you carry around a lot of receipts, coupons, grocery lists, notes, etc. Sort them into individual piles.
 Review them to see if they are current.
 Keep only current coupons and notes in the pile.
 Throw away the rest.
 As for receipts, be sure and keep the pertinent ones according to the steps on the Bill Organizers page.
+While most people keep coupons on their phones today, if you like to keep physical coupons, try using a coupon organizer.

-Step 5: Pare down the contents I have a bad habit of keeping too much in my purse.
-With a spouse, children and grand children, I want to be prepared for not only my own needs, but those of my family as well.
-You may feel the same way.
-However, it IS possible to reduce some of the items you carry.
+Step 5: Pare down the contents: If you have a spouse, children or grandchildren, it's possible you may have too much in your purse.
+Many women want to be prepared to meet the needs of their families.
+While it's great to be prepared, it IS possible to reduce some of the items you carry around on a daily basis.
 Remember, the goal here is to make sure you have only what you absolutely must have and get that purse down to 3 pounds or less!

-Step 7: Organize the contents I suggest having 2 small zip-bags (such as the small cosmetic bags) in your purse.
-Keep your makeup in one, but use the other for those odds and ends such as medicine, Tide-to-Go pens, band-aids, nail clippers, etc. This can function as your “in case of emergency bag.”
+Step 7: Organize the contents: I suggest having 2 small zip-bags, such as a small cosmetic bag, in your purse.
+Keep your makeup in one, but use the other for those odds and ends such as medicine, Tide-to-Go pens, band-aids, nail clippers, etc. This can function as your in case of emergency kit.
 Try to use the smallest one possible.

-Step 8: Utilize all pockets, pouches and zipper areas.
-Many purses have both interior and exterior pockets or pouches.
+Step 8: Utilize all pockets, pouches and zipper areas: Many purses have both interior and exterior pockets or pouches.
 Many also have at least one interior area that zips or snaps shut.
 Use these spaces well.
-Cell phones, PDA, keys, company access badge, lipsticks fit well in the smaller pockets.
+Cell phones, keys, company access badge, lipsticks fit well in the smaller pockets.
 Experiment with your purse and your possessions until you find a method that works for you.
-Use the larger area (usually with a zipper or snap) for larger items such as hair brushes.
+Use the any larger area for larger items such as hairbrushes.

-Step 9: Consider making or purchasing an interior purse organizer There are many handy interior purse organizers out there.
-I’ve listed links to some at the bottom of this page.
-If you’re handy with a sewing machine, you can make your own (see link “Clotilde” at the bottom of the page).
+Step 9: Consider making or purchasing an interior purse organizer: There are many handy interior purse organizers out there.
+If you’re handy with a sewing machine, you can make your own.

-Arranging the contents of your purse into these handy organizers will make switching purses a S-N-A-P!
+Arranging the contents of your purse into these handy organizers will help you make switching purses a SNAP!

-Using these purse organizer tips will keep your hobo happy (and your chiropractor as well)!
+Using these purse organizer tips will keep you, your back and shoulders and your chiropractor happy!

 Do you have a great purse organizer tip?
 Share it!